 So in a separate shell (while keeping the above shell running!) run the following commands:

-Now that script will incrementally watch all the *.ts files in the src/main/webapp/app directory and recompile them into app/app.js whenever there's a change.
+This will incrementally watch all the *.ts files in the src/main/webapp/app directory and recompile them into src/main/webapp/app/app.js whenever there's a change.

 Incrementally compiling TypeScript inside IntelliJ (IDEA)

 The easiest way we've figured out how to use IDEA and TypeScript together is to setup an External Tool to run watchTsc; then you get (relatively) fast recompile of all the TypeScript files to a single app.js file; so you can just keep hacking code in IDEA and letting LiveReload reload your web page.